"The Gravity of Intention: From Manifestation to Inner Awakening"

 What I can control is only one thing: my reaction to these things.

-This is the core of the “90/10 rule”: 10% of what happens in life is beyond our control, but the other 90% depends on our reaction.
+This is the core of the “90/10 rule”: 10% of life’s events are beyond our control, but the other 90% depends on our reaction.

 Second: View “attraction” as a catalyst for “strategic planning,” not a substitute.